Attorney Alexandria "Ally" Crouthamel Is A

 Solid Legal Ally

-How Is Marital Property Divided In Allentown?
+How is Marital Property Divided?

 Pennsylvania is an equitable distribution state.
-This means that the court attempts to find a “fair” way to divide assets rather than splitting them 50/50 – as may happen in a community property state.
+This means that the court attempts to find a “fair” way to divide assets rather than splitting them 50/50, as may happen in a community property state.

-In Pennsylvania, the court considers a variety of factors, such as the length of the marriage, each person’s earning potential after that marriage, the role of children and parental responsibilities, what assets each person brought to the marriage and more.
+In Pennsylvania, the court considers a variety of factors, such as the length of the marriage, each person’s earning potential after that marriage, the role of children and parental responsibilities, what assets each person brought to the marriage, and more.

 When dividing custody rights, the court will consider the best interests of the child.
 This standard is defined in detail by Title 23 of the Pennsylvania Code.

-Guidance And Advocacy When A Marriage Ends
+Guidance and Advocacy When a Marriage Ends

 Attorney Crouthamel offers trustworthy representation at every step of your divorce case, including answering your questions about:

-If you have been asked to sign a premarital agreement or “prenup,” she can review the document and provide frank, no-holds-barred advice on the pros and cons of this binding agreement for you – today and in the future.
+If you have been asked to sign a premarital agreement or “prenup,” she can review the document and provide frank, no-holds-barred advice on the pros and cons of this binding agreement for you today and in the future.

 Tough.
 Smart.
 Compassionate.